leejkee/ljkscamera/README.md

 # ljkscamera
-My photoelectric engineering training, we conctrl the rasberrypi camera to record a video or take a picture by a script using python3.
+My photoelectric engineering training, we conctrl the rasberrypi camera to record a video and take a picture by python3.